Joint JWST-DECam Lensing Reveals That the Bullet Cluster Is a Minor Merger: Analysis

 \subsubsection{DECam Sources}

 For DECam, we employ the red-sequence method utilizing the 4000 $\mathring{\text{A}}$ break (redshifted to 5184 $\mathring{\text{A}}$ at $z = 0.296$), which falls between the $g$ and $i$ bands.
 We determine the red-sequence locus from a linear fit to the color-magnitude distribution of spectroscopically confirmed members (\textsection{\ref{sec:specdata}}), adopting a color width of $\pm0.1$ magnitudes from the best-fit line for galaxies brighter than 21 mag.
 Background sources are identified as galaxies bluer or redder than the red sequence with magnitudes fainter than 21.5 mag to minimize member contamination while retaining sufficient source density.
-We impose the same shape-quality requirement used for JWST source selection.
+We impose the same shape-quality requirement used for JWST source selection, size cut ({\tt FLUX\_RADIUS} $>$ 2.3 pixels), and the manual discarding process.
 The final DECam source density is 6.5~arcmin$^{-2}$ (Figure~\ref{fig:3_selection}).

 For redshift assignment in the absence of individual photometric redshift, we adopt a statistical approach based on the Dark Energy Survey Year 3 GOLD catalog (DESY3GOLD; \citealt{Sevilla-Noarbe_2021}), restricted to the GOODS-S footprint, which is widely used as a control field in WL analyses.
 Because this field contains no massive clusters, its galaxy population consists primarily of field galaxies and therefore provides an appropriate reference redshift distribution for our background sources.